WINCHESTER

 exaggerated geography for the Book of

 Mormon.
-Pratt promoted the
+Pratt announced the

 hemispheric geography idea as early as 1832.